 Do not apply any lotions or ointments to your chest as it may interfere with the adhesiveness of the shocking pads.

 A cardiologist will be performing the cardioversion, assisted by an anaesthetist and nursing staff.
 An IV line (drip) will be placed in your arm and medications given to put you into a light sleep.
-Your throat will also be sprayed with an aesthetic that will numb your gag reflex, this is to allow your Cardiologist also perform a Transoesophageal Echocardiogram before your Cardioversion if required.
+Your throat will also be sprayed with an anaesthetic that will numb your gag reflex, this is to allow your Cardiologist also perform a Transoesophageal Echocardiogram before your Cardioversion if required.
 Your electrocardiogram, oxygen saturation and other vital signs will be monitored during and after the procedure.

 A Cardioversion is where a synchronised electrical current or shock is delivered through the chest wall to the heart through special electrodes or paddles that are applied to the skin of the right upper chest and left lower chest.
 The purpose of the cardioversion is to interrupt the abnormal electrical circuits in the heart and to restore a normal heartbeat.
 The delivered shock causes all the heart cells to contract simultaneously, thereby interrupting and terminating the abnormal electrical rhythm without damaging the heart.
 The heart’s electrical system then restores a normal heartbeat.
 You will be asleep for the entire procedure.